WAVI-ice-sheet-model/.github/profile/README.md

 WAVI.jl is designed to make ice sheet modelling more accessible to beginners and low-level users, whilst including sufficient detail to be used for addressing cutting-edge research questions.

+This organisation hosts WAVI.jl, as well as other repositories which support running WAVI.

 ## Website
 Read more about WAVI.jl and related software on our [website](https://wavi-ice-sheet-model.github.io/WAVI-website/).